GuavaCZ/calendar/README.md

 By default, the calendar is a view-only collection of events.
 You can enable more functionalities by configuring various events as described below.

-### Event-click event
+### Event-click calendar
-An event click event is triggered when an event in the calendar is clicked.
-By default, a click event mounts the `view` action.
+An calendar click calendar is triggered when an calendar in the calendar is clicked.
+By default, a click calendar mounts the `view` action.

 To listen to click events, simply override the `eventClickEnabled` property: